rayokota/jsonata-python/README.md

 ## Notes

-JSONata date/time functions that use ISO 8601 formats are only supported for Python 3.11+.
+JSONata date/time functions that use ISO 8601 formats are only supported with Python 3.11+.